funkybob/django-nap/docs/tutorial/mappers.rst

 Alternatively, ``_patch`` is used to update only the fields provided.

-Any validation errors raised by fields will be gathered and passed in a single ValidationError exception at the end of processing.
+Any validation errors raised by fields will be gathered and raised in a single ValidationError exception at the end of processing.
 The errors will also be stored on the Mapper instance as ``_errors``.